Pietot/Figonacci/README.md

   After that, the tool will print you the results.

-  For more flexibility, put the path to the exe file in your PATH environment so you can use it from anywhere just by typing `fibonacci.exe`.
+  For more flexibility, put the path to the exe file in your PATH environment so you can use it from anywhere just by typing `figonacci` (need to rename the .exe file to figonacci.exe'.

 - ### With the package